ABOUT THE AUTHOR

 When Nancy began writing Joe’s story, she had no idea the impact it would have on her life as she immersed herself in Joe’s world and his remarkable journey of survival and triumph.

-Shortly after its release in 2015, Auschwitz 34207 – The Joe Rubinstein Story, became an Amazon Bestseller ranked #1 in Holocaust Memoirs (Kindle).
-In November 2015, Nancy presented Joe's story at the United States Library of Congress and gave a book signing at the U.S. Holocaust Memorial Museum in Washington, D.C. where she was presented with their Coin of Excellence Award.
-Author Geise has been invited to speak across the United States with museums, veterans groups, civic organizations, churches, synagogues, bookclubs, senior communities, and the Kansas State Capitol.
-In May 2016, Nancy will give the Keynote presentation at the State of Kansas Holocaust Commemoration Service.
+Shortly after its release in 2015, Auschwitz 34207 – The Joe Rubinstein Story, became an Amazon Bestseller ranked #1 in Holocaust Biographies.
+Nancy has been invited to share Joe's story around the world, including at the United States Library of Congress and the U.S. Holocaust Memorial Museum in Washington, D.C. where she was presented with their Coin of Excellence Award.
+Author Geise has been invited to speak across the United States with universities, museums, veterans groups, civic organizations, churches, synagogues, bookclubs, and senior communities.
+In May 2016, she gave the Keynote presentation at the State of Kansas Holocaust Commemoration service.
+In 2018, Nancy was invited to share Joe’s story with the volunteers and guides of the Auschwitz/Birkenau Museum and Memorial in Poland as part of their yearly training.

-Auschwitz 34207 is garnishing high praise from leading holocaust scholars, national reviewers and readers alike.
+Auschwitz #34207 has garnished high praise from leading holocaust scholars, national reviewers and readers alike and has been awarded Book of the Year by national publishing organizations.

 Author Nancy Sprowell Geise’s debut novel, The Eighth Sea, became an Amazon bestseller, ranked #1 Historical Genre Literature & Fiction; #1 Religion and Spirituality Fiction (Kindle) and was a Quarter Finalist in the 2012 Amazon Breakthrough Awards.

 Nancy Sprowell Geise was raised in Ames, Iowa, and is a graduate of Iowa State University.
-She and her husband have lived in Austin, Texas; Fort Collins, Colorado; and Topeka, Kansas.
+She and her husband have lived in Austin, Texas; Fort Collins, Colorado; and currently reside Topeka, Kansas.

-Nancy divides her time between writing and speaking engagements.
+Nancy divides her time between writing, speaking engagements and playing pickleball.
 Her hilarious and moving life experiences provide great fodder for her writing and storytelling endeavors.